top of page

 is the best known and

-longest lasting (centuries-long!)
+longest lasting (centuries!)

 of the greenhouse gases,